Is now a good time to buy a house or remortgage?

 • Their friend or family member told them something that looks like the above and now won't even try - what’s the point.

 The main point is that if you don’t work in the mortgage market then you don’t know.
-We go to a dentist to check our teeth, a mechanic to fix our car, and a doctor to see what is wrong with us, so why would you go anywhere else but a mortgage adviser to get the best and most suitable advice for your mortgage needs.
+We go to a dentist to check our teeth, a mechanic to fix our car, and a doctor to see what is wrong with us, so why would you go anywhere else but a Mortgage Advisor to get the best and most suitable advice for your mortgage needs.

 So to recap, the likelihood is most if not all of these sentiments are based on a poor understanding of the process and what is available, or an experience that isn't representative of how things could be.